-Monitoring the effectiveness of herbicide treatments on Hydrilla is undertaken in three ways in Cleveland Metroparks- visual monitoring, water samples, and tuber sampling.
-Visual monitoring of infested areas is conducted to track the growth and spread of Hydrilla and the effectiveness of treatments.
-Visual monitoring is regularly carried out by Cleveland Metroparks staff and contractors.
-Visual monitoring is effective in areas where Hydrilla is present in well-established populations, but on a larger scale, due to the plants ability to grown in deep, murky water and spread via fragments, it is difficult to detect.
-Water samples are taken during the treatment season and sent to SEPro Corporation for FasTEST, which determines the concentration of herbicide to the ppb level.
+Monitoring the effectiveness of herbicide treatments on hydrilla is undertaken in three ways in Cleveland Metroparks- visual monitoring, water samples, and tuber sampling.
+Visual monitoring of infested areas is conducted to track the growth and spread of hydrilla and the effectiveness of treatments.
+Visual monitoring is regularly carried out by Cleveland Metroparks staff and contractors during the growing season.
+Visual monitoring is effective in areas where hydrilla is present in well-established populations, but on a larger scale, due to the plants ability to grown in deep, murky water and spread via fragments, it is difficult to detect.
+Water samples are taken during the treatment season and sent to SEPro Corporation for FasTESTing, which determines the concentration of herbicide at the ppb level.
 This ensures that the minimum effective concentration of herbicide is maintained in a waterbody.
 Sampling is done at regular intervals from set sites throughout the waterbody.